Akshaykumarcp/ML-Model-KNN/README.md

 # 9. How to determine right "K" value in K-NN ?

+- The value of k affects the k-NN classifier drastically.
+- The flexibility of the model decreases with the increase of ‘k’.
+With lower value of ‘k’ variance is high and bias is low but as we increase the value of ‘k’ variance starts decreasing and bias starts increasing.
+- With very low values of ‘k’ there is a chance of algorithm overfitting the data whereas with very high value of ‘k’ there is a chance of underfitting.

+## K value can be determined by:
 - Train KNN model with multiple k value, choose the k value that produces best accuracy. (time consuming)
 - Cross validation
+- Error versus K curve

 # 10. Can KNN do Multiclass classification ?